 - Check the distance.
 You may be too far from your vehicle.
 You may need to stand closer during rainy or snowy weather. - Check the location.
 Other vehicles or objects may be blocking the signal.
 Take a few steps to the left or right, hold the transmitter higher, and try again. - Check to determine if battery replacement is necessary.
 See "Battery Replacement" under Remote Keyless Entry System Operation on page 2-5. - If you are still having trouble, see your dealer or a qualified technician for service.

 Remote Keyless Entry System Operation

-With this feature, you can lock and unlock your doors using the remote keyless entry transmitter supplied with your vehicle.
+You can lock and unlock the vehicle's doors and the liftgate using the remote keyless entry transmitter supplied with your vehicle.